 If you decide to take the academic path pretty quickly after SPM, have a think about what fuels your passion and excites you.
 Do you like working with numbers?
 Does the fast-paced world of pop culture rock your world?
 Maybe you’ve got a soft spot for young children and love patiently answering their many queries.

-Now that you have a better idea of your interests and capabilities, go through all the possible university degrees and their relevant career paths to shortlist the best ones for you.
-Research is key here!
+So, identify what you feel most strongly about (duration of study, financial help or the learning framework) to guide you to choose the most suitable programme for you.
+Once you have a better idea of your interests and capabilities, go through all the possible university degrees and their relevant career paths to shortlist the best ones for you.

 #Plan B: Get a part-time job

 Perhaps you’d rather gain some part-time working experience before you go back to the drill of being a student.
 Well, you’re in luck!
 There are thousands of part-time jobs out there, leaving you spoiled for choice.

 You’ll pick up essential life lessons that you won’t learn in the classroom, giving you an edge.
 Plus, working part-time translates to serious cash in your bank account; what’s not to like?

 Try your hand at being a promoter or sales assistant if selling is a key skill you want to develop.
 Donning a barista’s apron is also a good one as you’ll learn how to interact with different types of people.

 Itching to do something in the digital world?
 Apply to become a social media manager, where you create witty captions and source striking images to boost the social media presence of a company.